 - meet Australian Standards

-In-ground swimming pools are not permitted.
-Tenants are permitted to install and use portable and inflatable pools, spa pools or permanent above ground swimming pools.
-Pools cannot be installed in common areas or inside the property.
+In-ground swimming pools may not be installed however LAHC will consider the installation of external portable and inflatable pools, spa pools or permanent above ground swimming pools but not in common or internal areas.
 Pools (existing and new) must comply with the Swimming Pools Act 1992.

-Pool safety requirements apply to all pools (including spa pools) that are capable of being filled with water to a depth greater than 300mm and have a primary purpose of swimming, wading, paddling or any other human aquatic activity.
+Pool safety requirements apply to all pools (including spa pools) with a depth capacity of more than 300mm, with a primary purpose of swimming, wading, paddling or any other human aquatic activity.

-- Install a pool safety fence and gate (child resistant barrier) as required by legislation.
-Spa pools require either a child resistant lockable lid or a pool safety fence and gate.
+- Installation of a pool safety fence and gate (child resistant barrier) as required by legislation.
+Please note, spa pools require either a child resistant lockable lid or a pool safety fence and gate

-- Install a resuscitation warning sign, as required by legislation.
+- Installation of a resuscitation warning sign, as required by legislation

-- Obtain development consent from council before installing a permanent above ground pool.
+- Prior development consent from council for a permanent above ground pool

-- Register the pool (on the NSW Government Swimming Pool Register) and confirm that it meets all legal safety requirements and council regulations.
+- Registration of the pool (on the NSW Government Swimming Pool Register) confirming compliance with legal safety requirements and council regulations

-- Provide evidence of registration and compliance to FACS.
+- Provide evidence of registration and compliance to DCJ

-- Pay all costs associated with installing the pool including the cost of all fences, signs and drainage, registration and compliance certification, including any inspections.
+- Pay all costs associated with the pool’s installation including fencing, signage, drainage, registration, and inspection and compliance certification.

-- Cover all costs proven to cause damages to existing property due to the installation during the life of the tenancy.
+- Cover any damage costs to property caused by the pool installation during the life of the tenancy

-- Cover all costs associated with removing the pool and all associated equipment and restoring the yard at the end of the tenancy.
+- Cover all costs associated with removing the pool and all associated equipment and restoration of the yard at the end of the tenancy